Skip to content

 A web app manifest is a JSON file that helps a browser install your website as an app.
 It originated from Google’s PWA initiative.

 First, open the favicon.svg file in a text editor.
-Locate a <path> element with a dark or missing fill, and add a CSS media query to adjust the fill color based on the theme:
+Add <style> to adjust the fill color based on the theme:

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 500 500">